-Occupational Objective: The Welding Career Studies Certificate is a response to the short-term training needs of many adults in our service region.
+Occupational Objectives: The Welding Career Studies Certificate is a response to the shortterm training needs of many adults in our service region.
 It is designed to provide students with the knowledge and skills needed to obtain employment in the welding field.
 The fundamental objective of the program is to teach students how to weld.
 Individuals trained in this program must be able to meet welding performance demands of industry; consequently, a minimum amount of time is spent on book and classroom study with most of the time used on supervised welding practice.

-Lecture Lab Course
+Lecture Lab Hours Hour

-Hours Hours Credit

-DRF 160 Machine Blueprint
+DRF 160 Machine Blueprint oroun

 Reading 3 0 3

 MAC 161 Machine Shop

 Practices I 2 3 3

 WEL 145 Welding Metallurgy 3 0 3

 WEL 120 Fundamentals

 of Welding 1 3 2

 WEL 123 Arc Welding I 2 2 3

 WEL 124 Arc Welding II 2 2 3

 WEL 135 Inert Gas Welding I 1 3 2

 WEL 136 Inert Gas Welding II 1 3 2

+Total Minimum Credits 21